afni/afni_doc/background_install/install_instructs/steps_macOS_12_Intel.rst

       *  - 1.
 Open the NIMH Self Service App on the Mac
          - 2. Type AFNI in the search bar:
-         - 3. Click "Install" for "AFNI Dependencies":
+         - 3. Click "Install" for "AFNI Dependencies"
       *  -
          - .. image:: media/img_nimh_selfservice_app.png
               :width: 100%
          - .. image:: media/img_nimh_selfservice_app_afni_icon.png
               :width: 100%
+      *  -
+         -
+         - **NB:** The App finishes subtly, just changing text to read "Reinstall".
+When it completes, carry on to further installation stages below.

    |